Dokotela/ig_cdsi/README.md

 The above series are for individual antigens, not vaccines.
 There are vaccine groups that go together (notably MMR and DTaP/Tdap/Td) and generally you don't give one without the others.
 Because of this, we have to join the individual antigens together and evaluate them as a group.
 It's similar to the process for individual antigens, but we'll get to that towards the end

-## 5 Create Relevant Patient Series

-### 5.1 Select Relevant Patient Series

-- Correct gender, for the purposes of vaccine logic, patients are grouped into male, female, transgender or unknown.
-We use this value to determine if a series is appropriate for a patient.

-#### Gender - Note that in this logic gender and sex are used synonymously for consistency in the logic.
-FOR THESE PURPOSES ONLY they refer to the same thing, and that is the genetic sex at birth.
-If you don't understand why there are be differences in sex and gender (and gender identity), please consider reading any of the following articles by the [AMA](https://journalofethics.ama-assn.org/article/sex-gender-and-why-differences-matter/2008-07), [Stanford](https://stanmed.stanford.edu/2017spring/how-sex-and-gender-which-are-not-the-same-thing-influence-our-health.html), or [Planned Parenthood](https://www.plannedparenthood.org/learn/gender-identity/sex-gender-identity)

-- The other part of a relevant series if the type of series.
-Series can be 'Standard', 'Evaluation Only', or 'Risk'.
-If it's a 'Standard' or 'Evaluation Only' series, then it applies to everyone (again, assuming the appropriate gender).
-A 'Risk' series is only appropriate if the patient has certain conditions.
-Each 'Risk' series has a list of indications that come from the list of 'Observations' (note, these are NOT the same as FHIR Observations).
-They are in some cases conditions, but in other cases just circumstances (like being a healthcare worker) that imparts a higher risk for certain diseases, and therefore the series will apply.

 ## 6 Evaluate Vaccine Dose Administered